jlempen/Razer-Blade-15-Advanced-2019-RZ09-0301x-OpenCore/README.md

 IO80211FamilyLegacy.kext/Contents/PlugIns/AirPortBrcmNIC.kext
 ```

+Then head over to `Kernel -> Block` in your `config.plist` file and enable the `com.apple.iokit.IOSkywalkFamily` item.

 For the Broadcom wireless card to work in macOS Sonoma and Sequoia, you'll also need to download and install the latest version of the [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).
 Then launch the patcher and run the `Post-install Root Patch` for modern wireless and reboot when instructed to do so.
 Your Broadcom wireless card should work now!

 > [!IMPORTANT]